jqhoogland/rationalia-starter/LW/Posts/"Can you keep this confidential? How do you know?".md

 chapter: null
 synchedAt: '2022-08-30T08:16:34.135Z'
 ---

-# "Can you keep this confidential?
-How do you know?"
+# "Can You Keep This Confidential?
+How Do You know?"